 This large display in the south London borough of Lewisham attracts thousands, and a well-publicised campaign has resulted in it being kept as a free event.
 Running costs are high, though, so the organisers ask for donations where possible.
 The display starts at 8pm, with a funfair from midday, and food and drink from 5pm.

 Find out more about Blackheath Fireworks here.
 Admission is free.

 Wandsworth Council’s Battersea Park Fireworks, set in south-west London’s 83-hectare space on the edge of the river Thames, has a capacity of 50,000 and is expected to sell out.
-The display will run for 22 minutes, overseen by award-winning pyrotechnics Jubilee Fireworks.
-Fireworks start at 8pm, after the gates open at 6pm to let people in for food, drinks, and a bonfire at 7.30pm.
+The display will run for 22 minutes, overseen by award-winning pyrotechnics.
+This year, there’s an after party for fireworks ticket holders.

 Find out more about Battersea Park Fireworks here.
 Standard tickets are £10+ a booking fee.
 Children under ten are admitted for free, but will need a ticket.

 Crystal Palace Fireworks features a show by Arcadia’s Lords of Lightning, who throw bolts of electric lightning at each other to music, as well as a bonfire, a funfair and a street food market.
 Find out more about Crystal Palace Fireworks here.

 Guy Fawkes Festival and Fireworks at the Royal Gunpowder Mills, Waltham Abbey, 2-3 November